 International law firm Watson Farley & Williams (“WFW”) advised Tamesis Partners LLP (“Tamesis”) as lead-manager and Mirabaud Securities LLP (“Mirabaud”) as co-manager on the placing of 11.5 million new ordinary shares at a price of 28p by Prairie Mining Limited (“Prairie”) to raise £3.2m for the development of its Polish coal projects.

-Prairie is a multi-project coal development company focused on the development and operation of the Debiensko Hard Coking Coal Project in Upper Silesia and the Jan Karski Mine in the Lublin Coal Basin.
+Prairie is a multi-project coal development company focussed on the development and operation of the Debiensko Hard Coking Coal Project in Upper Silesia and the Jan Karski Mine in the Lublin Coal Basin.

 The net proceeds from the placing will enable Prairie to retain a strong balance sheet, accelerate the development of its Debiensko Hard Coking Coal Project and fund advance pre-construction work at Jan Karski once it successfully completes a Bankable Feasibility Study in the second half of 2017.